knative/eventing/docs/delivery/README.md

 	DeadLetterSink *apisv1alpha1.Destination `json:"deadLetterSink,omitempty"`

 	// Retry is the minimum number of retries the sender should attempt when
-	// sending av event before moving it to the dead letter sink
+	// sending a event before moving it to the dead letter sink
 	// +optional
 	Retry *int32 `json:"retry,omitempty"`